Babies over 6 months can have cow's milk if formula unavailable, AAP says

 “This is not ideal and should not become routine,” the AAP wrote.
 “However, it is a better option than diluting formula or making homemade formula.”

-Although the AAP says they don’t have a specific amount of cow milk that infants 6-12 months should have, they urge parents to follow the limits of no more than 24 ounces per day for children over one year old.
+Although the AAP says they don’t have a specific amount of cow’s milk that infants 6-12 months should have, they urged parents to follow the limit of no more than 24 ounces per day for children over a year old.

-The AAP adds the recommendation is for babies who don’t need a specialty formula for allergies or other health needs.
+The AAP added that the recommendation is for babies who don’t need a specialty formula for allergies or other health needs.

 For parents who have concerns about switching their child to cow’s milk, the AAP says to talk to their pediatrician.

-The concern with giving an infant over 6 months old cow’s milk, according to the AAP, is making sure they get enough iron in order to prevent anemia.
-If given cow’s milk, the AAP says to be sure to give plenty of solids containing iron in their diet.
+The concern with giving an infant cow’s milk, according to the AAP, is making sure they get enough iron in order to prevent anemia.
+If given cow’s milk, babies over six months should be given plenty of solids containing iron in their diet.

 This month, the out-of-stock rate for baby formula hit 43%, leaving many parents scrambling.